 It is advantageous to gather equipment and supplies prior to travel, as many items are not available in Nicaragua.
 The group identifies needed items based on the specific services that are provided while in Nicaragua.

-In addition, the elders in Nicaragua do not have ready access to common over-the-counter pharmaceuticals nor basic hygiene and self-care products.
+In addition, the older adults in Nicaragua do not have ready access to common over-the-counter pharmaceuticals nor basic hygiene and self-care products.
 Avoid products that have expired.

 Donated items are tax deductible through the Jessie F. Richardson Foundation.
 Be sure to keep a log of the contact information for each donor so that they can be mailed a tax donation letter.